petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/database-service/database-service.md

 # Database Service (MySQL)

-The database service (MySQL) is a distributed relational database that simplifies the setup, operation, and scaling of your applications.
-It's a private service inside your application environment and it can only communicate with your other services, not the public internet.
+The MySQL database service is a distributed relational database that simplifies the setup, operation, and scaling of your applications.
+It's a private service inside your application environment.
+It can only communicate with your other services, not the public internet.
 The database in Liferay Cloud treats table and column names with case sensitivity.

 ![The database service is one of several services available in Liferay Cloud.](./database-service/images/01.png)